 Change of Name/Address (pdf) – To be used to officially update student information with the College.
 There are restrictions on changing your permanent address; see the Registrar’s Office for more details.
 Documentation for all name changes is required.
 Options are listed on the form.

 Email Recovery (pdf) – A form designed to provide a process for students to securely recover access to their Huntingdon College email accounts.

 Directory Information Block – To be used to prohibit your directory information being provided to others.
 Please review FERPA(should link to the new FERPA information pages) before making your decision.
 Only your signature is required.

-Transcript (pdf) – To be used when you need an official transcript of your record sent somewhere.
-You must request this in writing.
-Transcripts for scholarships and your very first copy are complementary; there is a fee with all other requests.
+Transcript – To be used when you need an official transcript of your record sent somewhere.
+Transcript requests are processed through National Student Clearinghouse.
 Your financial status must be clear in both the Business Office and the Financial Aid Office before your transcript will be released.

 For all catalogs (2018-19 and prior) in which ENGL202 (Survey of Literary Genres) is the required literature distribution requirement, note that now either ENGL202 (Survey of Literary Genres) or ENGL203 (Critical Perspectives in English) may satisfy this core requirement.

 The National Student Clearinghouse is now our authorized agent for providing degree and enrollment verifications.

 If you are an employer or background screening firm requesting this information please visit www.degreeverify.org, or send forms to: